Councillor

-A councillor is an elected representative for a local government council in some countries.
+A councillor, alternatively councilman, councilwoman, councilperson, or council member, is someone who sits on, votes in, or is a member of, a council.
+This is typically an elected representative of an electoral district in a municipal or regional government, or other local authority.
+The title of a councillor varies geographically, with a name generally being preceded by their title (or the shortened version Cllr or Cr when written) in formal or council-related situations in many places.

 Canada

 Due to the control that the provinces have over their municipal governments, terms that councillors serve vary from province to province.
 Unlike most provincial elections, municipal elections are usually held on a fixed date of 4 years.

 Finland

 This is about honorary rank, not elected officials.

 In Finland councillor (neuvos) is the highest possible title of honour which can be granted by the President of Finland.
 There are several ranks of councillors and they have existed since the Russian Rule.
 Some examples of different councillors in Finland are as follows: